shiruimin123/DD2360GPU/assignment2/report2.md

 ##### 2. How many global memory reads are being performed by your kernel?

-There are N global reads performed by our kernel totally and two in each thread, since the ```cudamalloc()``` function will allocate vecotr into global space at GPU.
+There are N global reads performed by our kernel totally and two in each thread, since the ```cudamalloc()``` function will allocate vector into global space at GPU.

 #### 3. For a vector length of 1024:
 ##### 1. Explain how many CUDA threads and thread blocks you used.